Web Key IT’s 16 Steps

 Selection on the WAVE icon in browser toolbar

-- WAVE gives a summary of errors, warnings, features, structural elements and ARIA.
+- WAVE gives a summary of errors, warnings, features, structural elements, and ARIA.
 The second tab provides details of each of the items in the summary.
-The Reference tab, explains what each item is, why it matters and how to fix it.
+The Reference tab explains what each item is, why it matters and how to fix it.
 An annotated version of the code is also provided.

 - One of the best uses for the WAVE extension is reporting issues to the person responsible for making corrections.
 They can see where the issue is and have a clear indication of how this affects the user.

-Colour Contrast Analyzer (CCA)
+Color Contrast Analyzer (CCA)

 What is it?